OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-12.md

 ## Matthew 12:6

-But I tell you that something greater than the temple is here.
+However, I say to you, something greater than the temple is present.

 ## Matthew 12:7